Amanbundela75/Student-Personal-Space/README.md

 ## 🌟 Overview

 This Learning Management System (LMS) is designed to provide a seamless educational experience.
 Students can register, choose their academic branch or stream, and are then presented with a curated list of courses relevant to their selection.
 The system prioritizes student privacy, ensuring that individual progress and activities are not visible to other students.
-Administrators have a dedicated dashboard to manage users, branches, courses, and monitor student activity status on the platform.
+Administrators have a dedicated dashboard to manage users, branches, courses, monitor student activity, and review feedback submitted by students.

 ## 📸 Screenshots